 Assignment of Haulage Reference Tariffs

-Where AGN is charging a particular Haulage Reference Tariff in respect of a particular DP, then that particular Haulage Reference Tariff is to be regarded as being “assigned” to that DP.
+Where Multinet is charging a particular Haulage Reference Tariff in respect of a particular DP, then that particular Haulage Reference Tariff is to be regarded as being “assigned” to that DP.

 Haulage Reference Tariffs will be assigned to DPs in accordance with the criteria set out in Sections 2.3.1-2.3.3 of this Access Arrangement.